MicrosoftDocs/fabric-docs/docs/data-factory/cicd-data-pipelines.md

    :::image type="content" source="media/cicd-data-pipelines/workspace-settings.png" alt-text="Screenshot showing where to select Workspace settings in the Fabric UI.":::

 1. Select **Git integration**.
 1. Select your Git provider.
-Currently, Fabric only support _Azure DevOps_ or _GitHub_.
-If you use _GitHub_ you need to select **Add account* to connect your GitHub account.
+Currently, Fabric only supports _Azure DevOps_ or _GitHub_.
+If you use GitHub,_ you need to select **Add account* to connect your GitHub account.
 After you sign in, select Connect to allow Fabric to access your GitHub account.

    :::image type="content" source="media/cicd-data-pipelines/add-github-account.png" alt-text="Screenshot showing where to add a GitHub account for a Fabric workspace Git integration.":::